-Graphic Arts Production Fund - This fund is used to account for the costs and operations of graphic arts production including, but not limited to, salaries and benefits, supplies and materials, professional and technical services, equipment and remodeling, depreciation, and other purchases associated with productions.
+Graphic Arts Production Fund - This fund is used to operations. account for the costs and operations of graphic arts production including, but not limited to, salaries and Resources in the Fund are generated from assessments purchases associated with productions.

-Resources of the Fund include, but are not limited to, user charges to schools and departments of the District in addition to reimbursements and transfers associated with graphic arts productions.
-It is intended by the Board that the Fund must be operated such that all costs associated with the program are borne exclusively by user charges to schools and departments of the District and by other reimbursements received for services.
-Any transfers of funds for capital needs to the Fund will be approved by the Board.
+Resources of the Fund include, but are not limited to, user charges to schools and departments of the District in addition All assets of the Fund are to be applied exclusively toward to the Fund will be approved by the Board.

 All assets in the Fund are to be applied exclusively for the purposes for which funds were generated.
-The budget is to be established using projections of resources and expenditures of charges to schools and departments that will maintain an ending net position balance equal to the amount of two months' operating costs for the ensuing year.
-Additional balances beyond two months' operating costs may be retained only pursuant to a Board-approved plan for acquisition of capital to be used in graphic arts operations.
+The budget When the net position balance of the Fund exceeds or is less may be retained only pursuant to a Board-approved plan for such rates, assessments, or transfers. acquisition of capital to be used in graphic arts operations.

-Should the year-end net position balance exceed or be less than two months' operating costs for the ensuing fiscal year (plus planned accumulations for capital acquisition), the rates charged, assessments, or transfers established for the Fund shall be adjusted in the ensuing fiscal year to meet the stated objective.
+rates charged, assessments, or transfers established for the purposes of the Fund.
+Fund shall be adjusted in the ensuing fiscal year to meet the stated objective.
 The budgets for the District's other funds shall be adjusted accordingly to fund such changes to rates, assessments, or transfers.